What Is a VPN Tunnel and How It Works

 How does a VPN tunnel work?

 VPN tunnels work in several stages.
 First, you must encrypt data at the source and send the protected packets to a secure server where they undergo decryption.
-After that, your decrypted traffic gets routed to its intended destination, which returns a response.
-At this point, the process continues in reverse, returning encrypted information to your device to be decrypted.
+Then your encrypted traffic is sent to its destination, and the VPN server receives the reply before forwarding it back to you.Here, it works again using Internet protocol security, and continued information stored in an encrypted message is sent back through an encrypted protocol to your device and decrypted.

 Let’s discuss the concepts of VPN tunneling in more detail.